jboss-developer/jboss-brms-quickstarts/README.md

 Configure BRMS
 --------------

-1. Download BRMS 6.0 0 from the Customer Portal
+1. Download BRMS 6.0.2 from the Customer Portal or from JBoss.org
     * Login to the Customer Portal at <https://access.redhat.com/jbossnetwork/restricted/listSoftware.html>/
-    * Select `BRMS Platform` from the Product list.
+    * Select `BRMS` from the Business Automation Platforms product list.
-    * Find `Red Hat JBoss BRMS 6.0.0 Deployable for EAP 6.1.1` in the file list and click `Download`.
+    * Find `Red Hat JBoss BRMS 6.0.2 Installer` in the file list and click `Download`.
-    * This downoads the `jboss-brms-6.0.0.GA-redhat-2-deployable-eap6.x.zip` file to a directory of your choice.
+    * This downloads the BRMS 6.0.2 Installer to a directory of your choice.

-2. Download JBoss EAP 6.1.1 from the Customer Portal
-    * Login to the Customer Portal at <https://access.redhat.com/jbossnetwork/restricted/listSoftware.html>/
+    * Visit the BRMS page at <https://www.jboss.org/products/brms.html>/
-    * Select `Application Platform` from the Product list.
-    * Select Version `6.1.1`.
-    * Find `Red Hat JBoss Enterprise Application Platform 6.1.1` in the file list and click `Download`.
+    * Select `Download JBoss BRMS 6.0.2`, login or create an account, and agree to the download terms and conditions.
-    * This downoads the `jboss-eap-6.1.1.zip` file to a directory of your choice.
+    * This downloads the BRMS 6.0.2 Installer to a directory of your choice.

-3. Unzip EAP into the directory of your choice:

-        For example: unzip jboss-eap-6.1.1.zip -d ROOT_DIR/

-   The JBoss EAP installation is now located the `ROOT_DIR/jboss-eap-6.1.1/` directory,

-4. Unzip BRMS into the same ROOT_DIR directory.
-This will merge the BRMS installation with the EAP installation.

-        For example: unzip -o jboss-brms-6.0.0.GA-redhat-2-deployable-eap6.x.zip -d ROOT_DIR/
+2. Run the installer with: java -jar `jboss-brms-installer-6.0.2.GA-redhat-<version>.jar`

    The BRMS installation is also now located the `ROOT_DIR/jboss-eap-6.1.1/` directory.

    _Note:_ These instructions use `EAP_HOME` to refer to the `ROOT_DIR/jboss-eap-6.1.1/` directory.

-5. Add an application user
+3. Add an application user

         For Linux:   EAP_HOME/bin/add-user.sh -a -u 'quickstartUser' -p 'quickstartPwd1!' -ro 'admin,analyst' For Windows: EAP_HOME\bin\add-user.bat  -a -u 'quickstartUser' -p 'quickstartPwd1!' -ro 'admin,analyst'